Atelier-Shiori/KaniManabu/readme.md

 # Planned features
 * Ability to import and export decks (CSV and KaniManabu JSON format)
-* Ability to enable/disable deck
+* Ability to enable/disable decks
 * Ability to review all items in the queue (Review and Learning)
+* Ability to reset cards to the first SRS level
 * Deck statistics
 * Learning forecast
 * Vacation Mode
 * iOS/iPadOS App
 * Flashy animations to show when the answer is correct.
 * English -> Japanese mode
+* Wanikani integration (view information of kanji used in words in item info, check if the vocab exists on Wanikani before adding, etc).
+This feature will require an active Wanikani subscription, no Free subscriptions.
+* EPWing support for autofilling words for vocab card creation (EPWing dictionaries will not be included)

 # Supporting this Project
 While this app is open source, the binaries are not free since time and resources (web hosting and the Apple Developer Program to distribute the app) are needed to develop the app.
 However, users can self-compile, but the user will need an Apple Developer account since the Core Data database is stored in iCloud, allowing users to sync their decks to all their Macs and eventually iOS devices.
-I will probably create a target that will remove this limitation and just allow the database to stay local.

-The app will be free during Beta, but once out of beta, it will cost $4.99 as a one-time purchase and future updates are free.
-There will be a 14 day trial.
-After the trial, the user will only be able to export the data, but won't be able to use any other functions.
+You need a membership to use the iCloud features with your own apps.

+This app will have a free and registered version.
+The free version will be restricted to only three decks and will have a reminder message appear at launch.
+The free version, upgradable to the full version will release outside the App Store.
+I feel that two decks are enough for most users to learn kana only/additional vocabulary or additional kanji.
+The full version will cost $4.99 as a one time purchase with free updates.

+The iOS/iPadOS version will only be a paid as you need an Apple Developer Program membership to distribute apps on the device.
+When released, it will be able to sync with the Mac version.
+I plan to price it at $2.99 as a one time purchase.
+The proceeds will go towards supporting the development of this app.
+The iOS/iPad version will be in the same repo as the macOS version.

 You can purchase [Donate](https://malupdaterosx.moe/donate/) to unlock all the features.
 You may also choose to support us on [Patreon](https://www.patreon.com/malupdaterosx) as well, which you can also unlock the app for free as long you remain an active patron.